moneyforward/insdog/src/site/markdown/en/3-Design/ComponentInteractions.md

 Many of them look similar to each others but slightly different from each others.
 This is why we need a good mechanism to compose a testing activity from smaller and reusable elements in a programmatic way.

-Not only that, we need to take more concerns into account.

-One defined action can be performed in various ways, this is such a concern.
+One defined action can be performed in various ways.
 For instance, an action to deploy a certain system is used for building SUT in a given environment, but it can also be a function to be tested.
 If you run it as a test, you want to collect information about the deployment in order to examine the function works as expected.
 Once a test fails in its set up phase, users want to run the phase as if it were a main part of the test to collect information.